 The course is organized in 32 teaching hours in which the students are guided to learn and understand the basic concepts of polymer chemistry.
 These theoretical part is integrated by 10 lab experiences for additional 30 hours, where the student learn how to synthetize the most basic classes of polymers.

 The handsout are available on Elly at the beginning of the course.
 The attendance of the labs is mandatory.

 Written and oral examination

 To verify the level of learning achieved, written tests with open questions will be employed.
 The questions will span all the topics treated during the course.
 This type of examination allows to determine in an absolute and comparative fashion: 1) the competence on the different subjects; 2) the ability in giving precise answers to specific questions; 3) the presentation skills; 4) the exactness of the scientific language employed.

+Two partial written exams, weigthing respectively 1/£ and 2/3 of the written grade.
 Each question will be given a mark from 0 to 5.
-All the marks will be summed up and scaled to yield a grade in the 30/30 range.
+The marks of the two written exams will be summed up and scaled to yield a grade in the 30/30 range.
 Then the oral examination will determine the ability of the student to discuss and correlate the topics learned.
 The oral will add 0 to 3 points to the grade of the written examination.

 The handsout are available online.
 The teacher is available for questions upon appointment.
 Over 5 exams per session.